Jopyth/MMM-Remote-Control/docs/guide/custom-menus.md

 ## Setup

-1. Copy `custom_menu.example.json` from the module folder to your MagicMirror `config/` folder
+1. Copy `custom_menu.example.json` from the module directory to your MagicMirror `config/` directory
 2. Rename it (e.g., `custom_menu.json`)
 3. Add the filename to your config: